 It's free and it has video function so you can feel like you are on the Jetsons.
 The downside is that it requires you to be on a computer so you can't do it on the go very easily.

 Rebtel is genius.
 By applying online at www.rebtel.com you get a local phone number for each of your international contacts.
 You can call this local number from your China cell phone, and through the magic of internet, you are connected to your mom or dad in Kansas.
 For them, you are coming in as a local call too so it is very inexpensive on both sides.
 The upside is that you can call from your cell phone, the downside is that you need a unique local number for each of you contacts.

 ADSL connections are cheap and simple to set-up.
-Apply to the local telephone company office (usually your landlord will set it up for you).
+Apply to the local telephone company office (often your landlord or agent will help you set it up).
 Generally you will pay about RMB 100-200 for installation and between RMB 100-300 for unlimited access.
 The exact charge will depend on where you live and the amount of bandwidth you require.
 If you do not want to install internet at home and you are often out and about, there are many internet cafes that offer fast access at around RMB 4 hour.
 The downside is that they can be a bit noisy and smoky!

 Bear in mind that access to some websites can be blocked by the authorities.
-Currently, Facebook, Twitter, YouTube, Blogspot and some news sites are blocked, and it changes all the time.
+Currently, Facebook, Twitter, YouTube, Blogspot and some news sites are blocked, and it changes frequently.
 For those of us that live here, we either use a VPN or have learned to live without.